flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

 **Total**: `‭65,600,000`‬

 So, its stacks up very quickly, and you really want to write your job to ask for what it needs, and not much more!
+This is not the number you see and should only be taken as an example.
+If you want to read up on exactly how Fairshare works, then head on over to [here](https://slurm.schedmd.com/priority_multifactor.html).

 ## SLURM: The Basics